10Mzys/website/_pages/about.md

 * Foundations of Generative AI: associative memory, energy-based models, diffusion and flow-based models.
 * AI for Science & Data Science: AI and statistical methods for scientific discovery, complex systems, interdisciplinary data, and data-driven decision-making.

+I will join Center for Applied Mathematics, Fudan University, with a joint appointment at School of Mathematical Sciences as a tenure-track Assistant Professor this fall.
+I am always open to collaborations and enthusiastic about working on new research directions.
+Feel free to reach out if you're interested in working together!

 Recent News
 ======
 * Our recent work [Population-Level Generative Modeling for Ranking Data](https://arxiv.org/pdf/2608.08422) is now available in arXiv!
 We propose a new generative modeling for ranking data using latent preference simplex embedding with flow matching (LPSE-FM) to achieve both accurate synthetic ranking generation and statistical interpretation under preference heterogeneity.